LovemeTrue/gitlab-ce-preparation-via-docker/README.md

 ## This repository contains a script for preparing a GitLab CE environment via Docker-compose.

-## Requirements:
+## What the script does:
-1. Checking for the presence of Docker and Docker-compose.
+1. Checking for the presence of Docker and Docker-compose and installing them if necessary.2.
+Settings up network ufw settings and port availability.
-2. Checking for the presence of the necessary files.
-3. Checking network settings and port availability.
-4. Checking ssh keys
+3. Checking ssh keys and createsating them if necessary.
-5. Installin' GitLab CE.
+4. Installin' GitLab CE.

 ## Repo structure:
 ```